PHart3/colimits-agda/HoTT-Agda/README.md

 This directory contains a heavily stripped-down version of Andrew Swan's [branch](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) of the
 HoTT-Agda library as well as a bunch of additional auxiliary lemmas, which arose during our development of coslice colimits.
-Also, it contains a formal proof of the 2-coherence of the Suspension-Loop adjunction, which itself relies on a bunch of new auxiliary lemmas.
+Also, it contains a formal proof of the 2-coherence of the suspension-loop adjunction, which itself relies on a bunch of new auxiliary lemmas.
-We prove that Suspension preserves graph-indexed colimits as a corollary.
+We prove that suspension preserves graph-indexed colimits as a corollary.
 Finally, it contains a formal proof of the 2-coherence of modality functors on coslices of Type and, as a corollary, that they preserve graph-indexed colimits.
 As a consequence, we formally derive the construction of such colimits in the full subcategory of modal types.